 For cats and puppies in particular, the Christmas tree is an interesting novelty in the living room.
 They would just love to explore each twig – as well to gnaw at the branches and other things not at all intended for them.
 That can be risky.

 Take good care to make sure that the tree is firmly fixed in a heavy stand and is additionally fastened to the walls.
-Many a Christmas tree has been felled by climbing cats or jumping dogs.
+Many times a Christmas tree has been felled by climbing cats or jumping dogs.
 Caution: drinking out of a water-retaining tree stand can be very unhealthy for pets.

 Tree decorations must be pet-proof.
 Please make do without the following ornaments: